 While the drive might be easy, finding somewhere to park could be a different matter.
 Theory test centres rarely provide parking spots and Watford is no different.
 There are a few options nearby, though, if whoever’s driving you wants to leave their car somewhere so they can stretch their legs while you sit the test.

 The closest option to the test centre is actually the Watford Junction Station car park (WD17 1EU).
 It’s only 4 minutes away from the centre and boasts nearly 700 spaces!
 The downside is that it will set you back a fairly hefty (in our opinion, anyway) £5.50 for 2 hours of parking.

 For a cheaper option, you can always make your way to the Holiday Inn Watford Junction car park (WD17 1DS).
 This one is just 5 minutes away and charges a much more reasonable £2 for 2 hours.

-Sure, they seem to be heading in the wrong direction, but the pass rates at this test centre stick fairly close to the national average (though they're currently just below it).
+Sure, they don't look amazing, but the pass rates at this test centre stick fairly close to the national average (they currently match it exactly).

 These kind of statistics shouldn’t be used to predict how well an individual is likely to do on test day, anyway—that’s all down to hard work and preparation.
 (Roll your eyes all you like, but it’s true!)

 Even if studying for tests isn’t really your thing, we urge you to do so when it comes to the theory.
 You’re paying for the joy of sitting this particular exam, so there’s no point risking having to repeat the process.
 Get a clear idea of what to expect on the day and devise a revision plan.
 You might find the resources we’ve listed below useful in this process.

 Fancy a night in a local hotel before sitting your theory test?
 It’s a great idea if you’re arriving from out of town.
 Skip the travel hassle, get a good night’s sleep and wake up refreshed and ready to take on the day!
 Below are a few lodging options located near to the theory test centre.